Restoring Moral Leadership.

 VIEW Article on Increased Per Diems

-Government has a role in fostering an environment where businesses want to move and grow.
-However, the Foxconn deal has been badly mismanaged: there were not enough protections for taxpayers in the deal and it was not sufficiently vetted and presented to the public prior to the legislature's vote.
+Government has a role in creating an environment into which businesses want to move and grow; however, the Foxconn deal, enthusiastically supported by Tyler August, was badly mismanaged.
+First of all, there were inadequate protections for taxpayers in the agreement, and, secondly, it was not sufficiently vetted before presentation to the public prior to the legislature's vote.

-Foxconn is not building the plant or creating the jobs they promised, despite Wisconsin taxpayers having shelled out over $1 billion in infrastructure costs for construction.
-In addition, an audit of the WEDC has shown that it improperly verifies job creation data, which means that it incorrectly pays out funds.
-Despite these problems, my opponent led legislation stripping oversight of the WEDC and verification of jobs requirements for Foxconn to get tax credits.
+Foxconn is not building the plant or creating the jobs they promised, despite the fact that Wisconsin taxpayers shelled out over $1 billion in infrastructure costs for construction.
+In addition, an audit of the Wisconsin Economic Development Corporation (WEDC) has shown that it improperly verifies job creation data, which means that it incorrectly pays out funds.
+Despite these problems, my opponent led legislation stripping oversight of the WEDC and verification of the jobs requirements to allow Foxconn to receive undeserved tax credits.

 It's time for this mismanagement to change.
-I will promote transparency, fiscal responsibility, and restore oversight of the WEDC because taxpayers deserve to know how their money is being spent.
+I will promote transparency, demand fiscal responsibility, and restore oversight of the WEDC, because taxpayers deserve to know how their tax dollars are being spent.

 Checks and Balances.

-Checks and balances in government are key to protecting your tax dollars and democracy.
-The December 2018 Extraordinary Session, in which the Republicans curtailed the power of Governor Evers, destroyed Wisconsin's constitutional checks and balances.
-We must fix this to protect democracy in Wisconsin.
+Checks and balances in government are key to protecting your tax dollars and our democracy.
+The December 2018 Extraordinary Session destroyed Wisconsin's constitutional checks and balances when Republicans curtailed the constitutionally endowed powers of Governor Evers.
+We must prevent overreach and other such abuses to protect democracy in Wisconsin.
 I will vote to have a fair, just, and sustainable balance of the three branches of government.

-Unfortunately, the checks and balances of our state government have been continuously eroded for personal gain by both our representative as well as the legislature.
-First, with the taking away of the State Treasurer duties, which were never restored even though, in April 2018, the voters declared they want this position maintained.
-Then via the Extraordinary Session Dec.
-2018 in which Governor and the Attorney General functions were taken away for a partisanship power grab, once again, against voter will .
+Unfortunately, the checks and balances of our state government have been continuously eroded for personal gain by both our representative, Tyler August, as well as the Republican-led legislature.
+First, they stripped and have yet to restore the State Treasurer's duties, even though, in April 2018, the voters declared they want this position maintained.
+Then, in another Republican-led legislature power grab, in the same Extraordinary Session in Dec.
+2018, the Governor's and the Attorney General's functions were taken away, once again, against the voters' wishes.

-The Governor is the chief executive of the state government and other executive officers report to the Governor.
-I will vote to restore the Governor's ability to perform the Constitutional role of the Executive Branch.
-I will vote to remove the bureaucratic inefficiencies created by the Dec.
-2018 Extraordinary Session.
+The role of the Executive Branch is to implement and enforce laws made by the state legislature.
+Since the Governor is the chief executive of state government, and other executive officers report to the Governor, I will vote to restore the Governor's ability to carry out his Constitutional role as its chief officer.
+I will also vote to remove the bureaucratic inefficiencies created by the December 2018 Extraordinary Session.

 The Attorney General is the chief legal advisor and chief law enforcement officer for the state government.
 This position should have the authority to prosecute violations of state law, represent the state in legal disputes, and issue legal advice to state agencies and the legislature.
-The Legislature should not control the Attorney General - this violates the Constitutional checks and balances and is an intrusion on the Executive Branch.
-I will vote to restore the Attorney General position to its pre-Extraordinary Session (Dec.
-2018) rightful role.
-I will also work to remove outside attorneys that are not subject to open records laws.
-We must have an open and transparent government.
+The Legislature should not control the Attorney General.
+Any attempt to do so is a violation of our state's Constitutional checks and balances and an intrusion on the Executive Branch's endowed powers.
+I will vote to restore the Attorney General position to its pre-December 2018 Extraordinary Session's rightful role.
+I will also work to remove outside attorneys who are not subject to open records laws, which are designed to create a functionally transparent government.

-The Treasurer, not the Joint Finance Committee, should serve as the state's chief banker.
-The Treasurer provides the checks and balances to the legislature's spending.
-To ensure spending oversight and fraud policing, I will vote to strengthen the State Treasurer's office , reinstating responsibilities that the voters resoundingly asked for in April 2018.
+In other Republican-led attempts to unconstitutionally usurp power from other branches of government, it should be noted that the Treasurer, not the Joint Finance Committee, serves as the state's chief banker.
+The Treasurer's role is to provide checks and balances to the legislature's spending, which ensures oversight to spending and the policing of fraud.
+I will vote to strengthen the State Treasurer's office, reinstating responsibilities that Wisconsinites have resoundingly requested by their votes in April, 2018.

-I will respect the will of the voters.
-I promise to uphold a sustainable and fair balance of government for the good of the people, not the good of any particular party.
-I believe in people over party.
+As your representative, I will respect your wishes and I promise to work toward a sustainable and fair balance of government for the good of the people, not the good of a particular party.
+I believe in the needs of my constituents over party.

-I will support policies that strengthen District 32.
-I support policies that promote healthy, sustainable communities.
-Local communities should decide how to best spend their tax dollars and grow the economy.
-More can be done to support District 32's local small businesses, manufacturers, and farmers.
-They are the drivers of job creation, our economy, and innovation.
+I promise to support policies that strengthen District 32, policies which promote a healthy, sustainable community.
+In that regard, I believe local communities should be the ones who decide how to best spend their tax dollars and grow the economy.
+I will be vigilant in working with my constituents to support District 32's small businesses, manufacturers, and farmers, who are the drivers of job creation, the economy, and innovation within our community.